Deep-water squid giants

-Among the largest species are known even cases of cannibalism – in the stomachs of dead specimens were found the remains of other squid.
+Among the largest species are known even cases of cannibalism – in the stomachs of dead specimens were found the remains of other squids.

 Very little is known about the habits of squid.
 It is even controversial how fast they grow and how much they live.
 Some scientists claim that their bodies are lengthening very quickly, but their maximum age does not exceed two years.
-According to another theory, it is quite the opposite – squid grows slowly, but they live long.
+According to another theory, it is quite the opposite – squids grow slowly, but they live long.